Skip to main content

 How are pharmacists involved in the other disease states that are listed?

-For patients with HIV, we are involved in their intake visit as they transition their care to our clinic.
+For patients with HIV, we are involved in their intake visit as they transition their care to our clinic and managing PrEP therapy.
 We review their HIV medication history and labs.
 If they are due for labs, we order these at the visit with us.
 We also educate patients on changes to their HIV regimen.
 For patients who see us for polypharmacy visits we typically do not make changes to their medications but will make recommendations to their primary care provider about any changes we feel should be made.
+We do work closely with the medical residents coordinating de-prescribing of medications for geriatric patients.

 How are patients typically managed?
 In person or on the phone?

 We try to do most of our visits with patients in person.
 We feel residents are best able to develop their clinical and patient interaction skills through face-to-face visits with patients.
 The exception to this is the pulmonology clinic smoking cessation visits.
 Here the initial visit is often in person with follow up over the phone.
-Pharmacists are not conducting video visits currently.
+Pharmacists do have authorization to perform video visits if needed.

 How many patients do pharmacists see per day on average?